 The interior of the church was covered with flat ceilings, in the nave with “zastrzały” (extensions of the upper logs of the side walls of the chancel, led along the entire length of the nave).
 The chancel was separated from the nave by a prominent bevelled ceiling beam and a chancel beam supported by bevelled corbels.
 The lighting of the church was provided by windows cut from the south and east.
 The northern wall of the nave, in line with the medieval building tradition, most likely had no windows, and the northern wall of the chancel only received an entrance to the sacristy.

 The church in Binarowa is one of the most valuable timber, late-gothic churches in Poland and Europe, thanks to which it was added to the UNESCO List of World Natural and Cultural Heritage.
 It boasts, among others, the oldest preserved wooden church tower.
 Of its original furnishings, the main altar with the figure of the Virgin Mary from the second quarter of the 15th century, the stone baptismal font from 1522 and the Gothic bell from the 15th century have been preserved.
-Late Gothic fittings from the beginning of the 16th century have survived on the sacristy and the western doors.
+Late Gothic fittings from the beginning of the 16th century have survived on the sacristy and the western and southern doors of the nave.
 The interior is decorated with a beautiful polychrome from the 16th and 17th centuries, showing scenes from the New Testament and views of Biecz town at that time.
 Modern changes led to the enlargement of the windows, the transformation of the interior of the nave into aisles, and the rebuilding of the music choir.
 In addition, the chapel was added from the north and the base of the tower was enlarged.